 Back to the nonce.
 If used wisely, it can significantly increase security regarding replay attacks.
 The nonce is opaque to the client, and the spec allows the server to use any custom construction it wants.
 More on this under Replay protection.

-It is also important to note here to Digest Auth can be used to provide integrity protection for the body of the transaction (request and response).
+It is also important to note here that Digest Auth can be used to provide integrity protection for the body of the transaction (request and response).
 The RFC refers to this as Entity Digest, check it out if you are interested.
 There is a caveat though; this is completely optional.
 You can implement it as required on the server side, but browsers cannot be instructed to demand it.

 The only goal of HTTP Digest was to provide a more secure alternative to HTTP Basic, and that it did.